Ridgid vs. Milwaukee: Which Power Tool Brand Is Better in 2023?

 Delving into the specialty realm, we can see how each company has responded to the move toward digital and smart devices, with accompanying apps and software to make using them easier and more efficient.
 Both products work as described.
 Ridgid is the more user-friendly of the two.
 However, Milwaukee scores high marks on usability.

 Draw.
-It depends on what you need from this type of product.
+It depends on what you need from this product.
 Granted, it is a more specialized device.
-Milwaukee offers more information for the professional.
-Ridgid makes it user-friendly with mobile apps and an intuitive design.
+Milwaukee offers more information for the professional, but Ridgid makes it user-friendly with mobile apps and an intuitive design.
 However, Milwaukee ticks off more boxes for info that the pro needs on the job.

 Overall Brand Reputation